SMART Permission Tickets

 Identity evidence supplements — it does not replace — the FHIR party representations (see Subject Resolution).
 The same rule applies on the requester side: requester stays present, and the issuer SHALL keep it consistent with any requester_identity_evidence.

 Design note: evidence lives as a top-level sibling claim rather than as a FHIR extension on the party resource.
-The evidence is a JWT verified with OIDC machinery at the token endpoint, not clinical content; top-level claims are how this specification handles must-understand and extensions; and sibling slots keep the two evidence claims identical in shape.
+The evidence is a JWT verified with standard OIDC processing at the token endpoint, not clinical content; top-level claims are how this specification handles extensions; and sibling slots keep the two evidence claims identical in shape.
 There is no ambiguity about who the evidence describes, because a ticket names exactly one subject and at most one requester.

 Trust in an issuer is specific to the ticket type and trust framework.
 A Data Holder might trust one issuer for patient self-access but not for delegated access, research, payer, public health, or provider-consult tickets.